inflect-framework/inflect-framework.github.io/docs/background.md

 ### The need for a lightweight stream processing framework

-The challenges outlined in the previous section point to a gap in the current ecosystem of stream processing frameworks when it comes to the task of transforming messages for decoupling microservices.
+The challenges outlined in the previous section point to a gap in the current ecosystem of stream processing frameworks when it comes to the task of performing stateless transformations on Kafka events.
 While existing solutions excel in complex stream processing scenarios, they introduce unnecessary complexities for our specific requirements.
 This observation led our team to explore the possibility of a more targeted approach.

 #### Use Case

 As described above, as organizations transition from monolithic architectures to microservices and adopt event-driven architectures with Apache Kafka, they often encounter a new set of challenges related to service evolution and message compatibility.
 While EDAs and the pub-sub model offer significant benefits in terms of scalability and loose coupling, they introduce complexities when it comes to changing message formats and structures over time.

 In particular, we see a need for an open-source solution specifically tailored for teams that:
-Want to perform stateless transformations for the purpose of maintaining microservice decoupling, Aim to distribute ownership of these transformations across service teams, Prefer to use Javascript for authoring transformations due to its accessibility, Would benefit from a visual UI for designing and managing transformation pipelines,
+Want to perform stateless transformations on events, Aim to distribute ownership of these transformations across service teams, Prefer to use Javascript for authoring transformations due to its accessibility, Would benefit from a visual UI for designing and managing transformation pipelines,